polterguy/magic.http/README.md

 The `POST` and `PUT` verbs requires payload objects, that you provide as typed generic arguments, while the `DELETE` and `GET` verbs does not allow you to supply payloads.
 In addition you can optionally supply a dictionary of HTTP headers, that will correctly decorate your HTTP content and your HTTP request message, depending upon where it belongs.
+There are also convenience methods for invoking HTTP REST endpoints with _"Bearer"_ authorization tokens, automatically taking care of adding your tokens correctly to your requests.

 In addition the library will _"intelligently"_ handle `Stream` requests for POST and PUT, allowing you to supply a `Stream` as a request object, which will serialize your stream directly on to the HTTP request